 - Your heart is stopped while you are connected to this machine.

-A newer type of bypass surgery does not use the heart-lung bypass machine.
-The bypass is made while your heart is still beating.
+Another type of bypass surgery does not use the heart-lung bypass machine.
+The procedure is done while your heart is still beating.
 This is called off-pump coronary artery bypass, or OPCAB.
-This procedure may be used if you could have problems while on the heart-lung machine.

 - A blood vessel in your chest, called the internal mammary artery (IMA), can also be used as the graft.
-One end of this artery is already connected to your aorta.
+One end of this artery is already connected to a branch of your aorta.
 The other end is attached to your coronary artery.

 - Other arteries can also be used for grafts in bypass surgery.
 The most common one is the radial artery in your wrist.